Rapp Creek (Tinicum Creek tributary)

 Rapp Creek is a tributary of Tinicum Creek in Nockamixon Township, Bucks County, Pennsylvania in the United States.
 Rapp Creek is part of the Delaware River watershed.

 Statistics

 Rapp Creek was entered into the Geographic Names Information System on 2 August 1979 as identification number 1184658.
-It appears in the Pennsylvania Gazatteer of Streams as identification number 03235 which indicates that Rapp Creek has a watershed of 6.97 sqmi.
+It appears in the Pennsylvania Gazetteer of Streams as identification number 03235 which indicates that Rapp Creek has a watershed of 6.97 sqmi.
 Rapp Creek and Beaver Creek meet their confluences together at Tinicum Creek's 6.40 river mile.

 Course

 The headwaters of Rapp Creek rises from an unnamed pond south of Coffman Hill in upper Bucks County and flows into Lake Warren within a few hundred feet.
 Lake Warren was formed as a result of an earthen dam about 1935 and is owned by the Pennsylvania Fish and Game Commission.
 The dam is about 10 feet high, 110 feet long which allows Warren to contain a surface area of 15 acres.

 After Lake Warren, Rapp continues generally southeastward for about two-thirds of its length receiving a tributary from the left.
 Then as it turns to flow to the southeast, it picks up a tributary from the right bank next to a quarry.
 After a short length it meets Beaver Creek to form Tinicum Creek.